Finance-broski/nse-factor-backtest/README.md

 ---
 *Showcase project demonstrating quant-research methodology.
 I build backtests that tell you the truth about a strategy — including when it doesn't work.*

+## This harness has a body of work: a strategy it killed

+This repo does not just claim research discipline - it executed it, once, for real:

+1. SLEEVE_HELDOUT_PREREG.md - the contract, locked BEFORE the test: frozen strategy spec, sealed data window, three numeric gates, both outcomes pre-written.
+2. H14_AMENDMENT_A2_DATA_REPAIR.md - a 76-day data repair done before the look,
+   from official NSE sources, with zero performance computed during repair.
+3. run_heldout_a1.py - the one-shot runner: refuses to run twice, hashes its own code, writes a tamper-evident result file.
+4. heldout_a1_result_*.txt - the verdict.
+Sharpe 1.04 (PASS), max drawdown -21%
+   (PASS), excess vs its own equal-weight universe -4.79%/yr (FAIL) -> REJECT.
+   The locked rule required all three gates.
+The strategy died.
+The Sharpe looked great - the benchmark gate caught that it was market beta in costume.

+Most backtest repos show winners.
+This one shows the machinery that prevents fooling yourself - which is the actual hard problem.